Hazard identification is a core WHMIS requirement

 How hazardous are your hazardous products?

-SDS RiskAssist instantly sorts and prioritizes hazards across your entire SDS catalogue/collection to:
+SDS RiskAssist instantly sorts and prioritize hazards across your entire SDS catalogue/collection.
+It provides tools to:

 - Flag critical chemical hazards for your attention